kyma-project/api-gateway/docs/user/expose-workloads/wildcard-host-name.md

 ```

 Any request to a host matching `*.example.com` — for example `tenant1.example.com` or `tenant2.example.com` — is routed to the HTTPBin Service.

+## Wildcard Host and Specific Host Conflict

+> [!WARNING]
+> If a wildcard APIRule (for example, `*.example.com`) uses `noAuth`, it also matches specific subdomains like `a.example.com`.
+A separate APIRule for `a.example.com` with `jwt` will **not** enforce authentication, because the wildcard `noAuth` route already allows the request through.

+To avoid this issue:
+- Do not combine a wildcard `noAuth` APIRule with specific-host APIRules that require authentication under the same domain.
+- If you need different access strategies for specific subdomains, avoid using `noAuth` on the wildcard host.
+Instead, apply the least permissive strategy (for example, `jwt`) on the wildcard and create separate APIRules only for hosts that genuinely require `noAuth`.